meyfa/CobolCraft/README.md

 ## How-to

-CobolCraft was developed using GnuCOBOL and is meant to be run on Linux.
+CobolCraft was developed using GnuCOBOL and is meant to be run on Linux (x86_64 or arm64 architectures).
 Support for other operating systems such as Windows has not been tested.
 However, it is possible to use Docker for a platform-independent deployment.